 3. Look into reverse mentoring

 Reverse mentoring flips the traditional mentorship hierarchy by having senior executives paired with and mentored by junior employees.
-Most often, the goal is to give the mentee a one-on-one understanding of a particular issue, whether it’s new technology, social media, or even diversity related issues.
+Most often, the goal is to give the mentee a one-on-one understanding of a particular issue, such as new technology, social media, or even diversity issues.